-A wide variety of interfaces have been extensively investigated experimentally and theoretically; in particular, a well-known polar-nonpolar $\rm{LaAlO_3/SrTiO_3}$ (LAO/STO) (001) interface has emerged to be a promising candidate for last few decades due to its astonishing features.
-It exhibits the LAO thickness-dependent transport properties, which are absent in its bulk counterparts \cite{thiel2006tunable,pentcheva2009avoiding,zhou2015interplay}.
-Other than the metal-insulator transition, the Rashba spin-splitting \cite{zhong2013theory,mohanta2015multiband}, the coexistence of ferromagnetism and superconductivity \cite{bert2011direct,li2011coexistence,mohanta2015multiband}, electron reconstruction \cite{zhou2015interplay}, oxygen vacancy effects \cite{kalabukhov2007effect}, topological superconductivity \cite{mohanta2014topological,scheurer2015topological}, and the influence on Lifshitz transition using electron correlation effects within dynamical mean field theory (DMFT) \cite{nandy2016anomalous} are well studied in the literature for these kinds of interfaces.
+A wide variety of interfaces have been extensively investigated both experimentally and theoretically; in particular, a well-known polar-nonpolar $\rm{LaAlO_3/SrTiO_3}$ (LAO/STO) (001) interface has emerged as a promising candidate for last few decades due to its remarkable features.
+It exhibits LAO thickness-dependent transport properties, absent in its bulk counterparts \cite{thiel2006tunable,pentcheva2009avoiding,zhou2015interplay}.
+Other than the metal-insulator transition, the Rashba spin-splitting \cite{zhong2013theory,mohanta2015multiband}, the coexistence of ferromagnetism and superconductivity \cite{bert2011direct,li2011coexistence,mohanta2015multiband}, electronic reconstruction \cite{zhou2015interplay}, oxygen-vacancy effects \cite{kalabukhov2007effect}, topological superconductivity \cite{mohanta2014topological,scheurer2015topological}, and its influence on Lifshitz transitions \cite{nandy2016anomalous} are explored in these interfaces.
 Notably, a critical thickness of four unit cells of LAO is necessary to make the interface conducting \cite{pentcheva2009avoiding}.
-Compared to the polar-nonpolar interfaces, which form the 2DEG via polar discontinuity, the polar-polar oxide interfaces \cite{wang2016creating} are expected to produce higher charge carrier density and carrier mobility as there are two electron donor layers which can transfer the electrons to the interface to avoid the polar discontinuity \cite{popovic2008origin}, unlike the polar-nonpolar with one donor layer.
+Compared to the polar-nonpolar interfaces, which form the 2DEG via polar discontinuity, the polar-polar oxide interfaces \cite{wang2016creating} are expected to produce higher charge carrier density and carrier mobility as there are, in principle, two electron-donor layers in this case transferring electrons to the interface to avoid polar discontinuity \cite{popovic2008origin}.